Stephen Paulus Emerging Composers Compeition

 COMMISSION

-The selected composer will be commissioned to write a 5-6 minute work for True Concord to premiere during the 2023-24 season.
-The text will be selected via a concurrent poetry contest held in collaboration with the University of Arizona Poetry Center.
-The winning composer will have input in the poem’s selection process.
+The selected composer will be commissioned to write a 5-6 minute work for True Concord to premiere during the 2024-25 season (likely in November 2024).
+The text will be selected in collaboration with the University of Arizona Poetry Center.
+The commissioned work will be for SATB chorus with or without piano and/or one obbligato standard orchestral instrument.

 Congratulations to the winners of past competitions!